wandiong/simplebotchat/README.md

 #side note
-- you can ignore webpack : failed to compile. we dont need it at the moment. but im working on fixing that part now
+- you can ignore webpack : failed to compile. we dont need it at the moment. but im working on fixing that part at the moment
 - also, suggestion are very open. feel free to talk in issues
 - besides of those stuff above and below, i'd like to apologize for everything that im wrongly done. and im wiling to improve and change for better